VHP4Safety/QSPRpred-Docker/README.md

 ## Work for Creating the Docker Container

-Find the `Dockerfile` in this directory.
+Find the `Dockerfile` in the main directory.
 Using this file, one can create a Docker image with the required files and modules using the command:

 `docker build --tag qspr_test_image .`